-This healthy, autumn Roasted Acorn Squash Soup is sweet and savory with a lightly roasted flavor to make a delicious and filling fall recipe for the whole family.
+This healthy, autumn Roasted Acorn Squash Soup is sweet and savory with a lightly roasted flavor to make a delicious, filling and vegan fall recipe for the whole family.

 Guess who’s baaaaack?!
 Your favorite SOUP KWEEN is back-in-action bringing you another season’s worth of soup your way.
 No, Souper Sunday has not made its glorious return (should I go for round 3 this year?!) but with an abundance of squash arriving in my CSAs these past couple of weeks, I had no choice but to grab by stock pot and whip up some warm and comforting goodness.
 Nevermind that summer just arrived in San Francisco…when yo girl wants soup, she gets soup!